cutecatfann/Jetstream2-MERN-Educational-Resources/documentation/Instance_Creation.md

 - For login assistance, see the [Exosphere Login Guide](https://docs.jetstream-cloud.org/ui/exo/login/).
 - Click “Add Allocation” and then “Add ACCESS Account”.
 Choose ACCESS CI (XSEDE) as your identity provider and log in with your ACCESS account.
 - Create instances for your students (to simplify the process for them) by following these steps: [Create Instance Guide](https://docs.jetstream-cloud.org/ui/exo/create_instance/).
-- Choose 'By Type' under instance source, and select the latest Ubuntu version.
-NOTE: Ubuntu 20.04 works as well for all the instructions
+- Choose 'By Type' under instance source, and select the latest Ubuntu version (Ubuntu 22.04)
     - Name the instance in the format: STUDENTLNAME_CLASSCRN_YEAR (e.g., PIEPER_CS333_2024).
     - Opt for the smallest instance flavor to conserve resources, unless otherwise instructed.
         - All deployment instructions have been tested and are fully functional on an m3.tiny size, this is recommended unless your students are using very intensive resources.
 Bigger sizes burn many more SUs per hour, so it is important to give students the minimum size possible.